The council has chosen to appoint a Standards &

 in connection with 5. above.

 Receiving requests for, and / or proposing, review

-of the Constitution or parts thereof as necessary.
+of the Constitution or parts thereof as necessary; and then

 To make recommendations regarding: